ForestAdmin/lumber/README.md

 NOTICE:

 - Your database credentials **are safe**.
-They are only stored in your Lumber generated admin.
+They are only stored in your Lumber-generated back office.

 ![Example](/assets/console.gif "Example")